Mason-Lab-Code/.github/profile/README.md

 git commit -m "Commit message - what changes have been made?"
 ```
 #### Remote repository on GitHub
-Create an empty remote repository on GitHub
+Create an empty remote repository on GitHub - go to the *Repositories* tab of your GitHub profile, and click *New*.
 Link your local repository with the new remote repository.
 ```
 git remote add origin git@github.com:<username>/new-remote-repo.git